eduong100/Memories-MERN-Social-Media/README.md

 ![MERN STACK OVERVIEW](./readme_resources/MERN_mongoose.png)

 As a full-stack web app, there are many parts/components that work together to make this application functional.
-We use React for our front-end, Node and Express for our backend server (REST API), and MongoDB as our database.
+We use React for our front-end, Node and Express for our back-end server (REST API), and MongoDB as our database.
 Furthermore, we use React-Router for client-side routing and Mongoose as our Object Document Mapper.
 Lastly, we use React-Redux to handle global state management.
 The above diagram demonstrates the high-level relationship that these technologies have with each other (minus redux).

-<h2>Backend:</h2>
+<h2>Back-End:</h2>
-All backend code is stored in a server folder.
+All back-end code is stored in a server folder.
 The server folder contains an additional git repository that is used for pushing our node server onto Heroku.
-The backend section of this readme is split into database, server, and authentication sections.
+The back-end section of this readme is split into database, server, and authentication sections.

 <h3>Database:</h3>
 MongoDB and the Express server communicate via mongoose.
 Data is stored and retrieved according to the following mongoose schema(s):